• Skip to primary navigation

 – use full-fat canned coconut milk (feel free to make your own, so as to make it special-diet and AIP compliant).
 Coconut milk is also a great alternative to dairy-free milk and is easily available in most grocery stores nowadays.

-To make this vegan coconut orange carrot soup with ginger, you will require a medium-sized pot.
+To make this soup, you will require a medium-sized pot.
 I always prefer deeper pots as I feel it is much easier to work with, without having to splatter about.

 First, prepare the fruit and vegetables- wash and peel the carrots and shallot.
 Dice the ginger and mince the garlic.
 Next, grate the peel and squeeze the juice from half an orange then set this aside.